Work starts on landmark development in Stevenage on former car park site

 The development by Reef Estates received planning permission in August 2021, with work planned to start immediately and scheduled for completion in 2023.

-Autolus, a biopharmaceutical company listed on the NASDAQ, are focused on the development of precisely targeted, controlled and highly active T Cell therapies that are designed to offer cancer patients substantial benefits over existing standards of care and this facility will be the UK’s first purpose built CAR T- Cell manufacturing unit and will assist in the growth of the Cell and Gene therapy cluster in Stevenage (currently the third largest in the world).
+Autolus, a biopharmaceutical company listed on the NASDAQ, are focused on the development of precisely targeted, controlled and highly active T Cell therapies that are designed to offer cancer patients substantial benefits over existing standards of care.
+This facility will be the UK’s first purpose built CAR T- Cell manufacturing unit and will assist in the growth of the Cell and Gene therapy cluster in Stevenage (currently the third largest in the world).

 Cllr Sharon Taylor OBE, Leader of Stevenage Borough Council said: “I am very proud that Stevenage is home to a world-leading life science cluster already.
 This development will further enhance this and cement our standing as a leading STEM location within the UK.
 Autolus’s work perfectly complements the activities of the Cell and Gene Therapy Catapult already in Stevenage.
 We look forward to continuing to support this work with the life sciences sector to put Stevenage on the national map for the life science sector."